bulgantamiri/fibostackclient/doc/source/cli/man/openstack.rst

 Authentication Settings
 -----------------------

-OpenStackClient uses the Keystone authentication plugins so the required auth settings are not always known until the authentication type is selected.  :program:`openstack` will attempt to detect a couple of common auth types based on the arguments passed in or found in the configuration file, but if those are incomplete it may be impossible to know which auth type is intended.
+fibostackClient uses the Keystone authentication plugins so the required auth settings are not always known until the authentication type is selected.  :program:`fibostack` will attempt to detect a couple of common auth types based on the arguments passed in or found in the configuration file, but if those are incomplete it may be impossible to know which auth type is intended.
 The :option:`--os-auth-type` option can always be